cclib/cclib.github.io/_sources/data_notes.txt

 homos
 -----

-The attribute '''homos''' is a 1D array that holds the indexes of the highest occupied molecular orbitals (HOMOs), which contains one element for restricted and two elements for unrestricted calculations.
+The attribute ``homos`` is a 1D array that holds the indexes of the highest occupied molecular orbitals (HOMOs), which contains one element for restricted and two elements for unrestricted calculations.
 These indexes can be applied to other attributes describing molecular orbitals, such as [[moenergies]] and [[mocoeffs]].

 .. index::
     single: molecular orbitals; mocoeffs (attribute)